ocaml/v2.ocaml.org/site/learn/tutorials/performance_and_profiling.md

 and 5 to the appropriate places in the array.
 Notice the OCaml representation of integers is used.
-Because this is a structured block, the garbage collector will scan each word in this block, and the GC needs to be able to distriguish between integers and pointers to other heap-allocated blocks (the GC does not have access to type information about this array).
+Because this is a structured block, the garbage collector will scan each word in this block, and the GC needs to be able to distinguish between integers and pointers to other heap-allocated blocks (the GC does not have access to type information about this array).